 Doing Quantitative Assessment of Infrastructure System Resilience

-A study by Cen Nan, Giovanni Sansavini looked into understanding infrastructure resilience and proposed a quantitative method for assessing technical system resilience.
+A study by Cen Nan and Giovanni Sansavini investigated infrastructure resilience and proposed a quantitative method for assessing technical system resilience.

-Researchers seeking to define resilience of infrastructure systems through a comprehensive review of literature have concluded that the definition of resilience is still evolving.
+Researchers seeking to define the resilience of infrastructure systems through a comprehensive literature review have concluded that the definition of resilience is still evolving.

-For this study, they have used this definition of resilience as the ability of the system to withstand a change or a disruptive even by reducing the initial negative impacts (absorptive capacity), by adapting itself to them (adaptive capacity) and by recovering from them (restorative capacity).
+For this study, they have used this definition of resilience as the ability of the system to withstand a change or a disruptive event even by reducing the initial negative impacts (absorptive capacity), adapting itself to them (adaptive capacity), and recovering from them (restorative capacity).

-Engineered infrastructures have become interconnected and integrated in recent years making for a complex system.
+Engineered infrastructures have become interconnected and integrated in recent years, making for a complex system.
 Failure in one area can quickly cascade into other areas.
-To fully understand the system’s resilience and performance, a quantitative assessment method is required.
+A quantitative assessment method is required to fully understand the system’s resilience and performance.

-To test the feasibility and applicability of the two quantitative methods the researchers applied it to the Swiss electric power supply system (EPSS) as the exemplary system after a natural hazard or a disruption has occurred.
-The result shows that both strategies can significantly improve the system’s resilience although with varying effects on resilience capacities.
+To test the feasibility and applicability of the two quantitative methods, the researchers applied it to the Swiss electric power supply system (EPSS) as the exemplary system after a natural hazard or a disruption.
+The result shows that both strategies can significantly improve the system’s resilience, although they have varying effects on resilience capacities.

-These resilient assessment methods not only quantify system’s behaviour but also provides insights into different phases of disruptions e.g., mitigation, adaptation, and recovery.
+These resilient assessment methods not only quantify the system’s behaviour but also provide insights into different phases of disruptions, such as mitigation, adaptation, and recovery.

-The goal is for the decision-makers to develop efficient mitigation and protection strategies for maintenance and retrofit resilience of infrastructures in the long run.
+The goal is for decision-makers to develop efficient mitigation and protection strategies for the long-term maintenance and retrofit resilience of infrastructures.

-A further research opportunity to expand the capabilities of this method to other domains exists as well as including resilience cost to systems understanding that disruption resilient systems will have lower costs than less resilient ones.
+There is a further research opportunity to expand the capabilities of this method to other domains and to include resilience costs to systems, understanding that disruption-resilient systems will have lower costs than less resilient ones.

 Climate change is predicted to bring more disruptions and extreme natural events.
 So, the goal of having a quantitative method for assessing resilience in infrastructure will also help implement climate adaptation and mitigation strategies for resilient infrastructure that could withstand and quickly recover from disruptions.